FAQs: All your NDIS eligibility questions answered.

 The NDIS is required to respond to access requests within 21 days.
 If your application is approved, the next step is to attend a planning meeting where your NDIS Plan will be created.

-Leap in! helps people prepare for their NDIS Plan meeting every day with our NDIS Planning App (don’t have the free app, download it here).
-If you’re after a quick reference, then we have a free NDIS Plan Meeting Checklist which you can find here.
+Leap in! helps people prepare for their NDIS Plan meeting every day with our NDIS Planning App (don’t have the free app, access our web app).
+If you’re after a quick reference, then we have a free NDIS Plan Meeting Checklist also available from our website.

 What types of supports does the NDIS cover?